Enhancing students learning with first hand cultural experiences at home!

 The exchange provides for night and weekend family time.
 You might be asking yourself “What should I to do with my exchange student?”
 The simple answer is nothing that you wouldn’t normally do.
 Sounds simple, right?
 Believe it or not, it is even easier than you thought!
 Take advantage of what you have: a brief tour around your house could take hours as they’ll hinge on every word you say.
 If you show them your bathtub, they may want clarification on what is a “bath” or what is a “tub” and finally, what a “bathtub” is.
 Anything you do is a learning opportunity because even the most mundane situation is new and exciting in another language!
 Taking out old photo albums is a great way to share with your student and if you’ve longed to have family game night – now is your opportunity!
 Cooking and eating together are also great ways to get to know one another.
 (Hint: Ask them to teach you how to cook one of their dishes.)

 Families are not expected to go on lavish weekend excursions as the program activities cover many prime activities.
-Weekend visits to extended family members or local events would be a great way to share the local culture with your student.
+Weekend visits to extended family members or local events would be a great way to share culture with your student.
 Students will have their own spending money for family day activities and souvenirs that they would like to buy.

 Host families are also invited to attend the weekend and night exchange activities.